 - A pinch of salt sharpens the flavors if using unsalted butter.

-How to Make Maple Glaze
+How to Make it

 This recipe comes together with just a few minutes of active time.
 For best results, let it sit for 20 minutes to thicken before using.

-This recipe makes a small batch of glaze, a little over half a cup, just the right amount for 1 loaf cake, 12 muffins, or 1 batch of scones.
+This makes a small batch of glaze, a little over half a cup, just the right amount for 1 loaf cake, 12 muffins, or 1 batch of scones.
 Feel free to increase the recipe if you need more glaze.

-How to use Maple Glaze
+How to use it

 This easy maple glaze makes a delicious finish for a wide variety of desserts and pastries.
-Here are a few favorites:
+Here are a few more favorites:

 - Dip doughnuts into it

-- Garnish gluten-free apple cake with it
+- Garnish gluten-free almond flour apple cake with it

 - Finish gluten-free blueberry streusel coffee cake with a thin layer of glaze